MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 2. Predefined test suites that cover basic scenarios, which can also serve as inspiration for other suites that suit your customer environments.
 3. A command line tool that must be installed on a client computer.
 To simulate multiple users signing in and using pages, for security reasons you must start these scenarios from outside [!INCLUDE[prodshort](includes/prodshort.md)].
 The command line tool will run the number of concurrent client sessions that is specified in the suit. for more information, see [Starting the run from the command line](devenv-performance-toolkit.md#starting-the-run-from-the-command-line)

-## Single Runs and Multiple Sessions
+## Single and Multiple Sessions
 Typically, you'll probably want to run the suite for multiple sessions at the same time.
 In that case, after you configure the suite, use the **Start** action.
-However, if you want to do lighter weight testing, for example, if your suite will send a lot of calls to your SQL server and you want to test that, you can choose **Start in Single Run mode** to run the suite for a single session.
+However, if you want to do light-weight testing, for example, early in the development phase, you can choose the **Start in Single Run mode** to run your test just once, and as fast as possible.
+Single Run mode lets you monitor the number of SQL statements between runs and define baselines, and gives you quick feedback that can help identify regressions early on.

 You can run up to 100 sessions at the same time for a suite.
 This is controlled by the **Total No. of Sessions** field.

 ## Running in the Background and Foreground
-On the suite lines, the **Run in Foreground** check box lets you speed up run when you're in single run mode.
-When you run a suite in the foreground, settings for user delays, number of users, and iterations are disregarded.
+On the suite lines, the **Run in Foreground** check box lets you run tests in sequence, rather than in parallel.

-Use run in foreground if you want to run the suite in single run mode.
 You can also use it in combination with background tasks, but that will run each session individually.
-You can only run one session in the foreground.
-Used only for one user, such as a warehouse manager who makes reservations. <!--this seems like it needs something-->
+You can only run one session in the foreground at a time.

-To limit the impact on performance, you can run only one suite in the foreground.
-If your suite has multiple lines, and you choose to run in single mode, only one line will be run at a time.

 > [!NOTE]
-> If you want to run in single run mode, you don't need to go to PowerShell.
-You can do that by using the **Start in Single Run mode** action on the **BCPT Suites** page.
+> If you use Single Run mode and run in the foreground, you don't need to go to PowerShell to run the test.

 ## Comparing Runs
 In this example the change log is turned on for all modifications on sales and purchase lines.
 However, this is not a recommended approach and used here for demonstration purposes only. <!--can we show a recommended approach instead?--> Before running the simulation with change log on, change the **Tag** field to **Change log**.
 When looking at the log entries afterwards, either remove the filter on the **Version No.** field, or change it to only include the last two runs.
 After exporting to Excel, select the tag as columns in the pivot table, use **Operation** as a filter, and set the filter to **Scenario**.